October 13, 2025

 Let AI auto-tag and organize

-Use "Find similar" to discover related content
+Use AI Asset Finder to discover related content

-Build connections with mind mapping tools
+Build connections with the connector system

 If moving to Miro or MURAL: